- Destinations

 Bakers and Roasters

-Granted, there’s no shortage of pancake purveyors in Amsterdam, but some risk leaving you feeling a little, well, flat.
+Granted, there's no shortage of pancake purveyors in Amsterdam, but some might leave you feeling a little, well, flat.
+There are no such concerns at Bakers & Roasters, the New Zealand-style café with a Brazilian touch.

 Café de Jaren